belle2/basf2/online_book/basf2/cs.rst

          "MVAExpert",
          listNames=["B0"],
          extraInfoName="ContinuumProbability",
-         identifier="MVAFastBDT.root"
-    )
+         identifier="MVAFastBDT.root"  # <-- the BDT training that we just performed )

-This would create the variable ``extraInfo(ContinuumProbability)``, which should be added as an output variable to the Ntuples.
-The actual suppression then narrows down to putting a cut on the ``extraInfo(ContinuumProbability)`` in the very same way that we previously did a cut on R2 in previous exercise.
+This creates the variable ``extraInfo(ContinuumProbability)``, which should be added as an output variable to the Ntuples.
+To actually suppress continuum we put a cut on the ``extraInfo(ContinuumProbability)`` in the very same way that we previously did a cut on R2 in previous exercise.

 .. admonition:: Exercise
     :class: exercise stacked

-    Create a steering file that runs over the data and outputs the continuum probability into the Ntuples.
+    Create a steering file that runs over the data and writes the continuum probability into the Ntuples.
 Use the data files and reconstruction from the previous exercises.

 .. admonition:: Hint
     :class: toggle xhint stacked

-    The steering file would be same as in the previous exercises, just with the path.add_module("MVAExpert", ...) added at the end.
+    The steering file would be same as in the previous exercises, just with the ``path.add_module("MVAExpert", ...)`` added at the end.
 Don't forget to replace the ``path`` to ``main`` or whatever is the name of your basf2 path.